Welcome to Wopular's coverage of Social Media, Privacy Violation.

-Social Media, Privacy Violation | featured news
+Social Media, Privacy Violation that have been featured on main sections

 The Federal Trade Commission voted Friday to finalize its settlement with Facebook, resolving charges that the social network exposed details about users' lives without getting the required legal consent.